Villages in West Oxfordshire

-Apart from Burford and Chipping Norton the other main towns of West Oxfordshire are Carterton, Charlbury, Witney and Woodstock, home of Bleinham Palace.
-Carterton developed from a small settlement mainly during the second world war due to its proximity to RAF Brize Norton and is now the second largest town in the region.
+The largest towns of West Oxfordshire are Witney and Carterton, the latter having developed from a small settlement mainly during the second world war due to its proximity to RAF Brize Norton.
+Other towns are Burford, Charlbury, Chipping Norton and Woodstock.

 A